Novel Metaphor Recognition, Interpretation and Construction: Barriers Face Kurds as Non-native English Speakers

 Articles

-Bikhtiyar Omar Fattah، English Department, Faculty of Education, Koya University, Kurdistan Region - F.R.
-Iraq
+Bikhtiyar O. Fattah, Department of English, Faculty of Education, Koya University, Kurdistan Region, Iraq

 Bikhtiyar Omar Fattah is an assistant professor of Linguistics & English Language at the Department of English Language/ Faculty of Education/ Koya University.